What is new in Wallarm node (if upgrading an EOL node)¶

 Enhanced attack analysis with the libdetection library¶

 Attack analysis performed by Wallarm has been enhanced by involving an additional attack validation layer.
-Wallarm node 4.4 and above in all form-factors (including Envoy) are distributed with the libdetection library enabled by default.
+Wallarm node in all form-factors (including Envoy) are distributed with the libdetection library enabled by default.
 This library performs secondary fully grammar-based validation of all SQLi attacks reducing the number of false positives detected among SQL injections.

 Memory consumption increase